Randy Savage: Video games

-Savage appeared in WWF WrestleMania, WWF WrestleMania Challenge, WWF Superstars, WWF WrestleMania: Steel Cage Challenge, WWF Super WrestleMania, WWF Royal Rumble, WWF King of the Ring, WCW vs nWo: World Tour, WCW Nitro, WCW/nWo Revenge, WCW/nWo Thunder, WCW Mayhem, WWE All Stars, as a DLC in WWE 12 and as an unlockable character in WWE 2K14.
-He appears as the Macho King as a DLC in WWE 2K15, in WWE 2K16 as a starting wrestler, in WWE 2K17, WWE 2K18 and as an unlockable wrestler through the in-game currency "VC" (Virtual Currency), and WWE 2K19 as an exclusive DLC character for the Collector's edition of the game, entitled the "Wooooo!"
-Edition, WWE 2K20 as an unlockable character through the game's currency, WWE 2K Battlegrounds as a post-launch DLC character, and is also an unlockable character in the newest release WWE 2K22.
+Savage appeared in WWF WrestleMania, WWF WrestleMania Challenge, WWF Superstars, WWF WrestleMania: Steel Cage Challenge, WWF Super WrestleMania, WWF Royal Rumble, WWF King of the Ring, WCW vs nWo: World Tour, WCW Nitro, WCW/nWo Revenge, WCW/nWo Thunder, WCW Mayhem, Fire Pro Wrestling, Showdown: Legends of Wrestling, WWE All Stars, as a DLC in WWE 12 and as an unlockable character in WWE 2K14.
+He appears as the Macho King as a DLC in WWE 2K15, in WWE 2K16 as a starting wrestler, in WWE 2K17, WWE 2K18 as an unlockable wrestler through the in-game currency "VC" (Virtual Currency), and WWE 2K19 as an exclusive DLC character for the Collector's edition of the game, entitled the "Wooooo!"
+Edition, WWE 2K20 as an unlockable character through the game's currency, WWE 2K Battlegrounds as a post-launch DLC character, and is also an unlockable character in WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.
+He also appears in Brawlhalla as a crossover.

-Savage's 16 plus year absence from WWE-licensed games from 1994's WWF Raw to 2011's WWE All Stars was recognized by Guinness World Records in its 2015 gamer's edition as the longest such absence.
+Savage's 16-plus-year absence from WWE-licensed games from 1994's WWF Raw to 2011's WWE All Stars was recognized by Guinness World Records in its 2015 gamer's edition as the longest such absence.

 Personal life

-Savage married Elizabeth Hulette, better known as Miss Elizabeth, in 1984.
+Savage met Elizabeth Hulette, better known as Miss Elizabeth, at a gym in Lexington in 1982, and they married in 1984.
 They divorced in 1992.
-In May 2010, Savage married Barbara Lynn Payne, who was described as his "high school sweetheart" by Terry Funk.
+On May 10, 2010, Savage married Barbara Lynn Payne, whom he had previously dated in the early 1970s.

 For years, Savage and Hulk Hogan were at odds and had an on again/off again friendship.
-According to Hogan, Jimmy Hart, and Savage's brother Lanny, the two reconciled shortly before his death.
+He had a dog named Hercules, a German Shepherd that was given to him by Hercules Hernandez.